-The College Composition Program offers four courses: CC 99, Writing in the Contemporary World; CC 110, a Topic-Based Writing Course; CC 112, Controversial Issues; and CCH 112 Honors Controversial Issues.
+The English Writing/College Composition Component of the English Program offers four courses: EN99 Writing in the Contemporary World (previous designation CC99); EN101 College Composition I (previously titled CC 110, a Topic-Based Writing Course); EN102 Persuasive Writing (previously titled CC 112 Controversial Issues); and ENH102 Honors Persuasive Writing (previously titled CC112 Honors Controversial Issues).
 Upon entering Pine Manor College, students take the Accuplacer test, which determines placement in the CC sequence.
-A student must earn a grade of “C” or better to move through the College Composition sequence.
-A student earning a grade of “C-“ or lower will receive No Credit (NC) and must retake the course.
+A student must earn a grade of “C” or better to move through the English Writing Composition sequence.
+A student earning a grade of “C-" or lower will receive No Credit (NC) and must retake the course.

-All students must successfully complete CC 110 and CC 112 to meet the College writing requirements, with the following exceptions:
+All students must successfully complete EN101/CC110 and EN102/CC112 to meet the College writing requirements, with the following exceptions:

 Ordinarily, students are expected to complete the composition sequence no later than the end of their first semester, sophomore year.